-Martin Lange co-owns some of Brisbane’s best bars, Cobbler, Death and Taxes and Dr. Gimlette, and is a well-known personality in the city’s hospitality industry.
+Martin Lange a well-known personality in the city’s hospitality industry, co-owning some of Brisbane’s best bars, including Cobbler, Death and Taxes and Dr Gimlette.
 As such, he’s the perfect person to ask about the best bars to visit in the River City.
 He says the evolution of Brisbane’s bar scene has been incredible.

 “The number of great bars that have opened over the last decade has been very impressive,” Lange says.
 “The culture and quality of our bar scene has really matured.
 Brisbane has really started to come into its own culture.”

-Today, you’ll find in the Brisbane bar scene many options, including bars dedicated solely to whisky, gin, tequila, cocktails and craft beer.
+Today, Brisbane’s bar scene has many options, including bars dedicated solely to whisky, gin, tequila, cocktails and craft beer.
 There’s even a dedicated Amaro bar.
 Brisbane CBD, Fortitude Valley and the West End are where most of the city’s bars are located, though you can also find them in other smaller spots around town.

 “The CBD is great for cocktails and whisky, Fortitude Valley is known for cocktails, music and late-night venues and in West End, you’ll find beer, whisky and live music,” says Lange.